WomUUn’s Retreat

 Will there be music?
 Should I bring an instrument?

-What happens if I need medical help while attending the Retreat?
+What happens if I need medical help while attending the retreat?

 To ensure we’re prepared to get you appropriate medical care should you have an emergency, all attendees are required to fill out a medical information form, which can be kept sealed and returned unopened at the end of the Retreat if not required.
 This form is used only if you require medical assistance or have a medical emergency while attending the Retreat.
 If you do not collect your form at the end of the retreat, we will dispose of it in a HIPPA-certified disposal bin.
 There are two hospitals with emergency rooms within a few miles of the campground: YMCA campground.
 Henry Ford Genesys and Ascension Genesys.
 The camp has AEDs, First Aid supplies are available as well.
-Additionally, one of our retreat co-chairs, Tina DeGeorge, is certified in First Aid, CPR and AED.
+Additionally, one of our retreat planning team members, Tina DeGeorge, is certified in First Aid, CPR and AED.

 What do I do if someone is being rude and/or not following our UU principles?
 Who would I talk to?